 Microscale organic chemistry laboratory.
 A continuation of Chemistry 315, emphasizing synthesis, spectroscopic analysis, gas chromatography, and gas chromatography-mass spectrometry.
+315 with a grade of C or better prerequisite.

 321. Analytical Chemistry I.

 A study of the theory and application of current analytical methodology.
 Topics may include redox, volumetric, gravimetric, and instrumental analysis.